Changissnz/selfinterest/README.md

 in understanding any phenomena, or of implementation into system for phenomena is by axiomatic understanding, comprised of axioms.
-Recall that this text's usage of the term "axiom", redefined for this text's purposes, is to denote the axiom of natural law, not for any arbitrary rule, guideline, consequence for violation, especially by the sentient being, very especially by the sentient being from a cynical perspective on humankind.
+Recall that this text's usage of the term "axiom", redefined for this text's purposes, is to denote the axiom of natural law, not for any arbitrary rule, guideline, or consequence for violation, especially by the sentient being, very especially by the sentient being from a cynical perspective on humankind.
 This is an attribute that is important enough to note again.
 However, since the title of this